T.J. Hockenson Player Prop Bets for NFL Week 12 | Detroit vs. Chicago 11/25/2021

 Matchup vs. Chicago

-- Hockenson's 49.4 receiving yards per game in his five career matchups against the Bears are 4.9 more than his over/under for Thursday's game.
+- In his five matchups against the Bears, Hockenson's 49.4 receiving yards average is 4.9 more than his over/under for Thursday's game (44.5).

-- Hockenson has caught a touchdown pass versus the Bears once, but did not have multiple TDs in that game.
+- Hockenson, in five matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

-- The Bears are giving up 244.6 passing yards per game this year, the NFL's 12th-ranked pass defense.
+- The 244.6 yards per game the Bears are conceding through the air makes them the NFL's 12th-ranked pass defense.

-- At 1.6 passing TDs allowed per game, the Bears defense is ranked 14th in the NFL.
+- At 1.6 passing TDs allowed per game, the Bears defense is ranked 14th in the league.

 Recent Performances

-- In last week's matchup with the Browns, Hockenson caught six passes for 51 yards while being targeted eight times.
+- In last week's outing against the Browns, Hockenson was targeted eight times, picking up 51 yards on six receptions.

-- Hockenson has 16 receptions (on 20 targets) for 140 yards over his last three games, averaging 46.7 yards per game.
+- Hockenson has 16 catches on 20 targets for 140 yards over his last three outings, averaging 46.7 yards per game.

 Hockenson's Detroit Teammates